liferay/liferay-docs/develop/tutorials/articles/240-product-navigation/01-customizing-the-product-menu/01-adding-custom-panel-categories.markdown

             service = PanelCategory.class
         )

-+$$$

-**Note:** To insert a panel category between existing categories in the default menu, you must know the `panel.category.order:Integer` property for the existing categories.
-Default categories with a given panel.category.key are numbered in increments of 100, starting with 100.
+| **Note:** To insert a panel category between existing categories in the
+| default menu, you must know the `panel.category.order:Integer` property
+| for the existing categories.
+Default categories with a given
+| panel.category.key are numbered in increments of 100, starting with 100.
+|

-For example, the Product Menu's three main sections---Control Panel, User Menu, and Site Administration---have `panel.category.order:Integer` properties of 100, 200, and 300, respectively.
-A new panel inserted between Control Panel and User Menu would need a `panel.category.key` of ROOT and a `panel.category.order:Integer` of 150.
+| For example, the Product Menu's three main sections---Control Panel, User
+| Menu, and Site Administration---have `panel.category.order:Integer`
+| properties of 100, 200, and 300, respectively.
+A new panel inserted between
+| Control Panel and User Menu would need a `panel.category.key` of ROOT and

-$$$
+| a `panel.category.order:Integer` of 150.

-### Implement the PanelCategory Interface [](id=implement-the-panelcategory-interface)
+### Implement the PanelCategory Interface

 The `PanelCategory` interface requires you to implement the following methods: